AdaCore/training_material/courses/rust_essentials/030_types_and_values/03_types.rst

 .. tip::

   Rust forces you to be **intentional**.
-Applying :rust:`as` to a variable makes you think before doing.
+Applying :rust:`as` to a variable makes you think before doing

 ----------------------------
 The "char" Type is Special